AcademySoftwareFoundation/tac/gsoc/README.md

     - An important effort for OCIO is expanding the libraries and applications where OCIO is implemented.
-Users have specifically called out FFmpeg as a library and command-line tool where they would like to see OCIO support, but any other FOSS project leveraged by ditial artists or production pipelines could be considered.
+Users have specifically called out FFmpeg as a library and command-line tool where they would like to see OCIO support, but any other FOSS project leveraged by digital artists or production pipelines could be considered.
 This could also include upgrading an existing implementation to support the OCIO v2 API and leverage new functionality.